sqlitebrowser/website/content/blog/2026-04-06-official-support-for-windows-on-arm-begins.md

 ```

 Please note that since we are using Qt6-rather than Qt5-as the underlying framework to support ARM64 native builds,
-there may be potential issues that have not yet been identified.
+there may be potential issues <br> that have not yet been identified.
 We therefore ask for your continued feedback. :)

+and this work was successfully completed thanks to the support provided by the **Microsoft App Assure Service team**.
+We would like to take this opportunity to express our gratitude. :)

 Thank you.